mdgaziur/wro-team-rickshaw/README.md

 car as the chassis allowed us to get around the issue of not being able to do 3D printing or using CNC to build a custom chassis.
 This has also greatly simplified the development process.

+### The usage of two motors to drive the vehicle forwards or backwards

+The motor in the RC car's chassis can't generate enough torque to move the vehicle forward or backward.
+To remedy this, we've come up with a design where two mechanically conncted DC motors.
+These generate enough torque to move the vehicle.

 ## Hardware setup

 Firstly, solder jumper wires with appropriate colors to the buck converters.
 Female jumper wires are preferred for OUT+ and OUT- and male